sundarg4/Mirobot_OpenMV_Integration/README.md

 4. Press ```tools -> Save open script to OpenMV Cam (as main.py)```
 5. Press ```tools -> Reset OpenMV Cam```

-The OpenMV Cam should now be disconnected, and the main.py script is set to run automatically when powered.
+The OpenMV Cam should now be disconnected, and the main.py script is set to run automatically when powered. </br></br>

-`test_cam.py` and `test_robot.py`demonstrates examples of how to use the API. </br></br>

 ### Software emergency stop
 If to press ```ctr+c``` during the robots operation, the software emergency stop will be activated.